Okanagan home values have been volatile since 2021. Values have recently been flat.

-A multi-factor analysis identifies Metro Kelowna and surrounding areas as a higher-risk real estate market.
+Multi-factor analysis identifies the Okanagan as a higher-risk real estate market.

 This article covers: